tcyrus/global-studies/01_aboutus.md

 <!--As students, we care about censorship in schools blah blah-->
 <!--Why do you care about this issue?-->

+#Action

+In May, our team met with Virginia Board of Education member Elizabeth Lodal to discuss education policy and the lawmaking process.

 # Innovation

 An 8th period will allow high school students to be invovled in combating censorship and work with a global organization.